1993 Storm of the Century: Forecasting

-Storm of the Century marked a milestone in the weather forecasting of the United States.
+The Storm of the Century marked a milestone in the weather forecasting of the United States.
 By March 8, 1993, several operational numerical weather prediction models and medium-range forecasters at the United States National Weather Service recognized the threat of a significant snowstorm.
 This marked the first time National Weather Service meteorologists were able to predict accurately a system's severity five days in advance.
 Official blizzard warnings were issued two days before the storm arrived, as shorter-range models began to confirm the predictions.
 Forecasters were finally confident enough of the computer-forecast models to support decisions by several northeastern states to declare a state of emergency even before the snow started to fall.

 Impact

 The storm complex was large and widespread, affecting at least 26 US states and much of eastern Canada.
 It brought in cold air along with heavy precipitation and hurricane-force winds which, ultimately, caused a blizzard over the affected area; this also included thundersnow from Georgia to Pennsylvania and widespread whiteout conditions.
 Snow flurries were seen in the air as far south as Jacksonville, Florida, and some areas of central Florida received a trace of snow.
 The storm severely impacted both ground and air travel.
 Airports were closed all along the eastern seaboard, and flights were cancelled or diverted, thus stranding many passengers along the way.
-Every airport from Halifax, Nova Scotia, to Tampa was temporarily closed due to the storm.
+Every airport from Halifax, Nova Scotia, to Tampa, Florida was temporarily closed due to the storm.
 Highways were also closed or restricted all across the affected region, even in states generally well prepared for snow emergencies.